 Blindingly beautiful coastline.
 An internationally lauded food culture.
 Literally, the world’s best boutique hotel.
 And barely a car on the road.
-How is it, asks an unbelieving Andrew Bain, that Tassie’s east coast (from Hobart to Swansea, Bicheno, St Helens) is still crowd-free?
-Photography Max Doyle.
+How is it that Tassie’s east coast (from Hobart to Swansea, Bicheno, St Helens) is still crowd-free?

 Travelling on Tasmania’s east coast hasn’t always been easy.
 Only 30 years ago, cars sported bumper stickers declaring ‘I survived the Coles Bay Road’, so brutal was the dirt road onto Freycinet Peninsula.
 Even today, as I drive out of Hobart heading east, the road climbs over the exhaustingly named Break-Me-Neck Hill and Bust-Me-Gall Hill, before descending to the coast beside the scar of an old convict road.